 Beautifully backlit photos are dreamy, warm, golden, whimsical…what’s not to love?
-But there’s more to creating a stunning backlit photo than finding light and putting it behind your subject.
+But there’s more to creating a stunning backlit portrait than finding light and putting it behind your subject.

-Click Love Grow Instructor Merissa Wakefield is a master of backlighting, and she has shared her top 3 secrets for nailing your backlit photos!
+Click Love Grow Instructor Merissa Wakefield is a master of backlit photography, and she has shared her top 3 secrets for nailing your next shoot!

 1. Balance Your Exposure

-So in order to balance this you can choose to shoot at a time of day when the light isn’t too strong.
-Then position your subject in places where you get the beautiful golden backlight that is slightly diffused, and use your metering (or your eye) to find that sweet spot so you can bring the photo to life in editing so it really shines.
+So to have the correct exposure, you can choose to shoot at a time of day when the natural light isn’t too strong.
+Then, position your subject where you get a slightly diffused beautiful golden backlight and use your metering (or your eye) to find that sweet spot.
+This will help you make the image really shine in editing.

 Backlighting is one of the scenarios where shooting raw and editing is a key part of achieving the final look.

-The sweet spot between maintaining detail in your highlights and not underexposing your subject too much.
+The sweet spot comes between maintaining detail in your highlights and not underexposing your subject too much.

-So always aim to capture catch lights in their eyes to illuminate them and ensure their eyes don’t lose their sparkle, and when backlit you can do this by ensuring you have a big open expanse of sky behind you to bounce light back onto them.
+So always aim to capture light in their eyes to illuminate them and ensure their eyes don’t lose their sparkle.
+And when backlit, you can do this by ensuring you have a big open expanse of sky behind you to bounce light back onto them.